-Eni has been active in the Middle East since the 1950s, thanks to the entrepreneurial vision of Enrico Mattei, who formed fair and lasting relationships with several oil-producing countries.
-In recent years, we have reinforced our presence in this region, which has become a strategic hub for our business activities.
-Historically a global leader in the production of oil and gas, with half of the world’s proven reserves of hydrocarbons, the Middle East is now seeking to establish itself as a global laboratory for new strategies and technologies, rethinking the use of traditional sources of energy and exploiting the potential of renewables.
-The volatility of the price of crude has been exacerbated by the historic shock to demand brought about by the coronavirus pandemic.
-At the same time, energy transition has become a priority of the recovery plans launched by governments worldwide.
-These factors have impressed upon the Gulf countries the urgent need to diversify their economies, and indeed the social contract itself, which is still too closely tied to the redistribution of oil revenues.
-As well as the need to reduce their dependence on oil and gas, the countries of the Middle East are faced with other huge challenges, such as the overall redefinition of their development models and the launch of new and more stable forms of co-operation between government and industry.
-A combination of economic growth and green technological innovation is required to ensure social cohesion and stability.
+Eni has been active in the region since the 1950s thanks to the initiative of Enrico Mattei, who was able to create fair and lasting partnerships with producer countries.
+In recent years we have increased our presence in this area, which has become a strategic hub for our operations.
+Historically a global leader in hydrocarbon production, with half of proven global reserves, the Middle East is now seeking to establish itself as a global laboratory for new strategies and technologies, rethinking the use of traditional sources and exploiting the potential of renewables.
+The volatility of the price of hydrocarbons, accentuated by the demand shock triggered by the Coronavirus pandemic and by the more recent geopolitical tensions, has heightened the need for producer countries to diversify their economies and the social contract itself, which is still too closely linked to the redistribution of oil revenues.
+In addition to the need to reduce dependence on the hydrocarbon sector, the countries in the area must deal with other important challenges such as the overall redefinition of development models or the launch of new, more stable forms of cooperation between governments and industry, so as to combine economic growth and green technological innovation while also ensuring social cohesion and stability.

 In a strategic geographical area for energy industry development, we operate through technological innovation, scientific expertise and fast start-ups.

 Our commitment in 2021 has strengthened our presence in this area.